ivoba/silverstripe-file-credits/readme.md

 Visit yoursite.com/dev/build?flush=1 to rebuild the database.

 In the FileAdmin you wil find the fields in the file detail pane.

+## License
+MIT